-In our experience, non-recruiting professionals habitually undervalue these personal things that fall outside of the candidate’s familiarity with the right tech stack and their previous app development or project management experience.
+In our experience, non-recruiting professionals habitually undervalue these personal things that fall outside the candidate’s familiarity with the right programming languages and their previous application software development or project management experience.

-They often try to rush a candidate through the hiring process if they have the right skills before actually getting to know them as a person.
+They often try to rush a software developer through the hiring process if they have the right skills before actually getting to know them as a person.

 The candidate then only has to decide between where they got the best offer rather than where they think they will have the best experience.

-You can actually have a huge leg up on recruiters at larger organizations if you take the time to figure out the reasons why a particular candidate should want to join your startup and reference those reasons habitually throughout interviewing.
+You can have a huge leg up on recruiters at larger organizations if you take the time to figure out why a particular candidate should want to join your startup and reference those reasons habitually throughout interviewing.

-Don’t just think about if they’re the right developer for your company; learn why you’re the right tech startup for them, and reference it when you get to the offer and hire phase.
+Don’t just consider if they’re the right software developer for your company; learn why you’re the right tech startup for them and reference it when you get to the offer and hire phase.

 We’ve written another, more general primer on how to find and hire full-stack developers, so for today we’re just going to focus on how to hire a developer for a startup in particular.